#Maintenance

 When IPMI IP address is established for the first time, your browser won't trust the connection.
 As the connection is on your local network, it is safe to select the "Advanced" followed by "Accept the risk and continue".
 Future local connections to this IP address will be trusted unless the IPMI's address changes.
 Prompting the new local connection to be trusted again.

-Depending on the web broswer you're using, the warning, wording and button locations will be different.
+Depending on the web browser you're using, the warning, wording and button locations will be different.

 We are using FireFox: v123.0.1